 Great Park Sports Complex: Future Phases

-Future phases of the Great Park Sports Complex will bring amenities for basketball, baseball and softball.
+Future phases of the Great Park Sports Complex will bring Great Park trails that are 1-mile long from Irvine Boulevard to the Championship Soccer Stadium.
 At completion, the Sports Park will cover 194 acres at the heart of the Orange County Great Park.